mfateev/musings/hello-activity/README.md

 ### 📚 Core Documentation
 - **[Setup and Running Guide](setup-and-running.md)** - Step-by-step instructions for running this sample
+- **[History Events](history-events.md)** - Detailed explanation of workflow and activity history events and their relationship to execution flow
 - **[Activity Failure Scenarios](activity-failure-scenarios.md)** - Analysis of activity-specific failure scenarios and how Temporal handles them

 ### 🚀 Quick Start